Ismailbabatunde/Coffe-Sales-Project/README.md

 # COFFEE SHOP SALES DASHBOARD
 A collection of datasets from three locations of operation namely: Astoria, Hell's Kitchen and Lower Manhattan.
 This analysis focused on the first and second quarters of 2023.
 Datasets was obtained from a spreadsheet.
 All data query, cleaning and visualization were created on PowerBi.
-The analysis focused specifically on the sales performance of the three locations (Astoria, Hell's Kitchen, and Lower Manhattan), comparing sales figures, identifying top-performing locations, analyzing trends over time, and identifying factors influencing sales performance.
+The analysis also describes the sales performance of the three locations (Astoria, Hell's Kitchen, and Lower Manhattan), comparing sales figures, identifying top-performing products, analyzing trends over time, and identifying factors influencing sales performance.

 - Sales Performance Overview (Sliced by: Month)
 - Total Store: 3